trucomanx/text_to_speech_program/README.md

 ### 2. Start the client

-The client can be used to submit conversion jobs or remove pending jobs from the server.
+The client can submit conversion text-to-speech tasks or remove pending jobs from the server.

 #### Send a JSON file:
+Adding a text-to-speech task.

 ```bash
 tts-program-client send /caminho/para/arquivo.json